 Did you know…?

-The tarantula hawk’s sting has been reported to be the 2nd most painful sting in the insect kingdom, after the bullet ant.
+The tarantula hawk’s sting has been reported to be the 2nd most painful sting in the insect kingdom, after the bullet ant or the executioner wasp.

 8.)
 Tarantula hawks are diurnal (active during the day).

 Now a Short Tarantula Hawk Video!